vyahello/fake-employee-api/README.md

-# Fake JSON mock data parser API
+# Fake employees mock data parser API
 A lightweight fake mock data API written in [_responder_](http://python-responder.org/en/latest/) python HTTP service framework.
-This application will parse fake (mock) JSON data and build an API to work with it.
+This application will parse fake (mock) employees JSON data and build an API to work with it.

 # Table of contents
 - [Run application](#run-application)